sysfce2/AviSynth_Yadifmod2/avisynth/readme.md

 		If this is not set, yadifmod2 will generate spatial predictions itself as same as yadif.

-		This clip must be the same width, height, and colorspace as the input clip.
+		This clip must be the same width, height, colorspace and bit depth as the input clip.
 		If using same rate output, this clip should have the same number of frames as the input.
 		If using double rate output, this clip should have twice as many frames as the input.